 - Strings that are a combination of alphanumeric and punctuation characters are sorted the same way as alphanumeric strings.

-In the default automatic mode for a field, the sort order is determined between each pair of values that are compared at any one time.
+The sort order is determined between each pair of values that are compared at any one time.
 This means that for some pairs of values, the order might be lexicographical, while for other pairs the order might be numerical.
-For example, if sorting in descending order: 10.1 > 9.1, but 10.1.a < 9.1.a.

 Lexicographical order sorts items based on the values used to encode the items in computer memory.
 In Splunk software, this is almost always UTF-8 encoding, which is a superset of ASCII.